Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 There is something called “paper money” or “fantasy trading” where you can practice all of your newly discovered skills on a business.

-Sites like this will let you trade real time with fake money, so that you can practice a bit and “learn by doing before you get into the market.
+Sites like this will let you trade in real time with fake money, so that you can practice a bit and “learn by doing before you get into the market.

 Bottom Line: Open a free paper trading account before you start investing from a popular website and try it out.